Jkl9696/ContactNameList/README.md

 # ContactNameList
-a contact list where you can dd list and the data is saved and serialized as a .dat file
+a contact list where you can input names to a list and the data is saved and serialized as a .dat file

 ## Adding